heroku/sf-functions-python/user-facing-messages.md

 options:
-  -h, --help            show this help message and exit --host HOST           The host on which the web server should bind (default:
+  -h, --help            show this help message and exit --host HOST           The host on which the web server binds (default:
                         localhost)
-  -p PORT, --port PORT  The port on which the web server should listen
+  -p PORT, --port PORT  The port on which the web server listens (default:
-                        (default: 8080)
+                        8080)
   -w WORKERS, --workers WORKERS
                         The number of worker processes (default: 1)
 ```